mikewlcheung/TrierWorkshop/WVS/WVSDemo.md

 ## Append "Study" into the dataset
 WVS$Study <- Study

-## Function to fit regression analysis
+## Function to fit the regression analysis
 ## y1 to y5: Regression coefficients for A009, A173, C006, X001, and X003.
 ## v11 to v55: Sampling covariance matrix of the parameter estimates
+## try(): Run an analysis and capture the potential errors
 fun.reg <- function(dt) { fit <- try(lm(A170~A009+A173+C006+X001+X003, data=dt),
                                      silent=TRUE)